tsugicontrib/tsugi-java/README.md

 Tsugi for Java - Library Code
 =============================

-This is a Java version of the PHP Tsugi application (https://github.com/csev/tsugi).
+This is a Java version of the PHP Tsugi API (https://github.com/csev/tsugi-php).
 This repository is the API and base JDBC implementation.
 I have recorded a simple
 <a href="https://www.youtube.com/watch?v=R2hsu0xusKo&list=PLlRFEj9H3Oj5WZUjVjTJVBN18ozYSWMhw&index=10"
 target="_blank">Video Introduction to Java Tsugi</a>.